puzzle/ansible-training/content/en/docs/12/04/_index.en.md

 ---
 Ansible modules are packaged and published inside Ansible collections in order to be used.
 Therefore, we will start by learning how to initialize a collection.
-Since we have already our python environment set up in the previous lab, we can start right away inside our current Python environment.
+Since we have already set up our Python environment in the previous lab, we can start right away.

 ### Task 1 - Creating the Collection